© 2024 St. Louis Public Radio

 Let it never be said that St. Louis Sheriff Vernon Betts backs down from a fight.

 Earlier this week, Betts had a St. Louis Public Radio photojournalist removed after they attempted to photograph an event outside of the St. Louis Civil Courts Building.
-Then, when discussing the legality of the incident with two STLPR journalists on Wednesday, Betts went on an unprompted tirade about his successor, calling him names and threatening physical abuse.
+Then, when discussing the legality of the incident with two STLPR journalists on Wednesday, Betts went on an unprompted tirade about his opponent in the Democratic primary, calling him names and threatening physical abuse.

 "Look at every news story that was put out there about him and I. Everything that he says is a lie, a total lie," Betts told two STLPR journalists outside the St. Louis Civil Courts Building before a land tax sale. "'Oh the sheriff said he's gonna kick my ass.'
 Yeah I did say that.
 I did say I'm slapping the s--- out of him."